PlaidCloud/website/content/en/docs/setup/production-environment/tools/kubeadm/setup-ha-etcd-with-kubeadm.md

 {{< note >}}
 The examples below use IPv4 addresses but you can also configure kubeadm, the kubelet and etcd to use IPv6 addresses.
-Dual-stack is supported by some Kubernetes options, but not by etcd.
-For more details on Kubernetes dual-stack support see [Dual-stack support with kubeadm](/docs/setup/production-environment/tools/kubeadm/dual-stack-support/).
+Dual-stack is supported by some PlaidCloud options, but not by etcd.
+For more details on PlaidCloud dual-stack support see [Dual-stack support with kubeadm](/docs/setup/production-environment/tools/kubeadm/dual-stack-support/).
 {{< /note >}}

 1. Configure the kubelet to be a service manager for etcd.